kdeldycke/openerp.buildout/README.md

 TODO
 ----

+  * Separate the web client from the gtk client install in profiles/openerp-6.0.cfg
   * Group all system initialization commands in one separate buildout config file.
 Basically eveything that has to be run as `root` will be moved there.
 The new `buildout.cfg` will then be able to be run without `root` privileges.
   * Auto-update all modules of all databases on update.
   * Don't call the patch command directly, use http://pypi.python.org/pypi/collective.recipe.patch